bigcommerce/dev-docs/docs/api-docs/storefront/graphql/graphql-variants.md

 <!-- type: tab-end -->

-Using the `products` field with a variant identifier returns variant information overlaid on the Product object.
+Specifying a variant identifier for the `product` field returns variant information overlaid on the Product object.
 For example, if the variant has a different image, dimensions, SKU, or price, than the product,the variant's info will be returned.
 This allows you to directly query a variant.

 ## Basic info